js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 Exploring all of this properly will of course require a PentaHarp.
 But to interrogate the meaning of what you're hearing and to come up with ideas to try out requires a solid understanding of what you've got in your hands and there is no better tool for that job than Harp Guru.

 So if you would like to download Harp Guru you can do so now in both the Android and iOS stores, and if you would like a PentaHarp you can buy one of them too, or possibly you could just win one right here.
 All you need to do is give this video a like and a comment and wait for the 15th January when the winner will be contacted.
+Thanks again to Hohner and Sutherland trading for this giveaway, and thanks to you for watching.

 Add a first comment "I think the conclusion that for playing in major keys we might get the most value from a D, G, A or E tuned PentaHarp rather than C and Bb is espcially interesting.
 What do you think?"